iewaij/data-analytics-bank-marketing/docs/content/09_decision_tree.md

 | PRE  | 0.780308 | 0.58023  | 0.628933 |
 | F1   | 0.523125 | 0.354662 | 0.380386 |
 | AP   | 0.632423 | 0.374018 | 0.423666 |
-: Performance metrics
+: Performance metrics of AdaBoost

-In a similar fashion we derive feature importance as well:
+In a similar fashion we derive the feature importance as well:

 ```python
 for name, importance in zip(columns, AB_validation.feature_importances_):